pm3/api-flow/README.md

   - Type: `Integer`
   - Description: The time limit (in seconds) for executing the request.

+- **`whereFalseResponse`**:
+  - Type: `Object`
+  - Description: Data to be set in the worker response if the `where` condition is false.
+If this parameter is set, the response code will be 200.
+If not set, the response code will be 406.

 ---

 ## Example YAML Configuration of Flow